masihbj/masihbj.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our paper entitled "Dry tribological behavior of hot-rolled WE43 magnesium matrix composites reinforced by B4C particles" was accepted by the journal of *Wear*!
+Our paper entitled "Dry tribological behavior of hot-rolled WE43 magnesium matrix composites reinforced by B4C particles" was accepted at *Wear*!